 - The Director of Gambia Radio and Television Services shall take all reasonable steps to ensure that there is no undue party political advantage given in the Public Media to the party or a candidate, who is a member of the political party in government.

-- Without prejudice to the generality of this obligation, the Director General shall establish Internal Guidelines to ensure that the Public Media distinguishes the genuineness and value of actions taken by government in its official capacity in contrast to electioneering.
-These Guidelines shall be submitted to the IEC for approval, be published, and come into force no later than 15th November 2016.
+- Without prejudice to the generality of this obligation, the Director shall establish Internal Guidelines to ensure that the Public Media distinguishes the genuineness and value of actions taken by government in its official capacity in contrast to electioneering.
+These Guidelines shall be submitted to the IEC for approval, be published, and come into force no later than 9th November, 2021.
 All members of Public Media Organisations shall follow the approved Guidelines in good faith.

-- Gambia Radio and Television Services shall allocate to each candidate, free of charge for airtime, a “Party Political Broadcast” of up to 10 minutes of TV and 10 minutes of radio time (including all languages), and 30 minutes of the political rallies each day over the election campaign period.
+- Gambia Radio and Television Services shall allocate to each candidate, free of charge for airtime, a “Party Political Broadcast” of up to 10 minutes of TV and 10 minutes of radio time (including all languages), over the election campaign period.
 If any candidate does not use the full allocation, this shall not mean that the times of other candidates must be reduced accordingly.
-The allocated time of 10 minutes and 30 minutes shall be subject to change by the IEC following consultations with the Director General of Gambia Radio and Television Services, provided that any change shall apply equally to all candidates.
+The allocated time of 10 minutes shall be subject to change by the IEC following consultations with the Director of Gambia Radio and Television Services, provided that any change shall apply equally to all candidates.

-- The order for Party Political Broadcasts shall be determined by the Director General, in consultation with the parties, so as to ensure equal coverage at prime times.
-Where any dispute cannot be solved by the Director General, the allocation of time shall be by draw of lots, in the presence of a staff member and/or a nominee of the IEC.
+- The order for Party Political Broadcasts shall be determined by the Director, in consultation with the parties, so as to ensure equal coverage at prime times.
+Where any dispute cannot be solved by the Director, the allocation of time shall be by draw of lots, in the presence of a staff member and/or a nominee of the IEC.

 - Public media organisations shall afford equal facilities for production of Party Political Broadcasts, to all candidates.